infinity0/msg-notes/causal/04-state.rst

 .. _fold: https://en.wikipedia.org/wiki/Fold_%28higher-order_function%29

 "new temp node" means to create a temporary node in G just for the duration of ``fold``, so that it has something to work with.
-We optimise this out in the real version (and G is immutable anyway), but the basic idea is the same and you can look at our source code to see the difference.
-TODO: link
+We'll get rid of this soon below (in a real implementation G should be immutable anyway) but for now this gives a good intuition on how the algorithm works.

 But wait, there's another way of applying the ``fold``.
 Instead of applying it to ``merge2``, we apply it *inside* ``merge2``, to ``3-way-merge`` which is